Mamenchisauridae

-Mamenchisauridae is a family of sauropod dinosaurs belonging to Eusauropoda known from the Jurassic and Early Cretaceous of Asia and Africa.
+Mamenchisauridae is a family of sauropod dinosaurs belonging to the Eusauropoda known from the Jurassic and Early Cretaceous of Asia and Africa.
+Mamenchisaurids are characterized by their proportionately extremely long necks.
 Some members of the group reached gigantic sizes, amongst the largest of all sauropods.

 Classification

 The family Mamenchisauridae was first erected by Chinese paleontologists Yang Zhongjian ("C.C.
 Young") and Zhao Xijin in 1972, in a paper describing Mamenchisaurus hochuanensis.

-The most complete cladogram of Mamenchisauridae is presented by Moore et al., 2020, which includes several named species.
-Notably, some iterations of their analysis recover Euhelopus and kin, usually considered somphospondylians, as relatives of mamenchisaurids, mirroring earlier conceptions about the family.
+A comprehensive analysis of Mamenchisauridae was presented by Moore et al., 2020, including several named species.
+Notably, some iterations of their analyses recovered Euhelopus and kin, usually considered somphospondylians, as relatives of mamenchisaurids, mirroring earlier conceptions about the family.

-Topology A: Implied-weights analysis, Gonzàlez Riga dataset

-Topology B: Time-calibrated Bayesian analysis, Gonzàlez Riga dataset

-In addition to several taxa above, a paper by Ren et al. (2022) also includes Rhoetosaurus, Spinophorosaurus, and Yuanmousaurus within the family.
+The 2023 redescription of Mamenchisaurus sinocanadorum incorporated updated versions of a matrix from Moore et al. (2020).
+These results are displayed in the cladogram below:

 Paleobiology

 Long-bone histology enables researchers to estimate the age that a specific individual reached.
 A study by Griebeler et al. (2013) examined long bone histological data and concluded that the unnamed mamenchisaurid SGP 2006/9 weighed 25075 kg, reached sexual maturity at 20 years and died at age 31.